l-sala/BAPTA/README.md

 ## Special thanks

 Kudos to Stanislav Syekirin and Florian Pein for [*readABF*](https://CRAN.R-project.org/package=readABF) *package and documentation for it*.
-Package allows the direct import of ABFs into large data lists and help to solve an issue with extraction of stimulation artifact duration.
+Package allows the direct import of ABFs into large data lists and help to solve an issue with extraction of stimulation duration.

 ------------------------------------------------------------------------